NisalG/laravel-crud-api-be/README.md

 - **Laravel Events:**
 	- Events in Laravel allow you to implement the `Observer Pattern`, where events are dispatched, and multiple listeners can respond to them, promoting loose coupling in your application.
 In other words, decouples components of an application by using events as a communication mechanism.
 	- Use `php artisan event:list` to list registered listeners.
-	- Consider using event sourcing for storing a complete history of events, enabling easier auditing and replay.
+	- Consider using event sourcing for storing a complete history of events, enabling easier auditing, replay and history reporting.
 Use `Spatie Laravel Event Sourcing` packag: https://spatie.be/index.php/docs/laravel-event-sourcing/v7/introduction

 - **Generating Events & Listeners:**
     Use Artisan commands to create events and listeners: